How do you measure a website’s success in today’s hyper-competitive internet world?

-Functionality is essential.
 Broken links, lack of speed, and non-responsive layouts are just a few issues that can turn off a visitor.
-Eliminate these issues by spending time navigating through your site s if you’re a new user.
+Eliminate these issues by spending time navigating through your site as if you’re a new user.
 Test all of your links and look for any other functionality issues that may be driving users from your site.

 To make it past the second obstacle, your website must give the visitor the promise that you offer value and it’s worth pursuing further.
 This isn’t accomplished with design or colors or pictures.
 It’s done with words and/or video that captures your identity, explains who you are, how you’re different, and what people can expect when doing business with you.

 This is where lookers get turned into buyers.
 Once the prospect reads your headlines and understands what you offer, they’re going to want you to prove it.
 They want to know if they can trust your claims, and in turn, trust you.
 This is where testimony and social proof come into play.

 Testimony means they want to hear what you have to say.
 If you tell them that you’re the right designer/remodeler for demanding and hard to please people, they’re going to want to know more about what that means.
 You can’t just make a claim and then leave it hanging out there—you have to back it up.
 You have to explain it.
 You have to give examples.
 Don’t assume they know or believe anything.
 Use words, videos and photos to give depth and meaning to your headlines.

 Highlight your certifications and professional partnerships.
 Verify your reputation by showcasing your own and your staff members’ specialized skills or certifications.
 The more your site visitors can connect with the real people behind your website, the more trustworthy your online presence will seem.